mmvergara/agri-connect/README.md

 Integration with sustainability practices, such as organic farming and water conservation.
 Carbon footprint calculator for assessing environmental impact.
 Technology Stack:

-Front-end: React.js
-Back-end: Node.js with Express.js
-Database: MongoDB for flexibility in handling various types of data
-Authentication: JWT (JSON Web Tokens) for secure user authentication

-Payment: Integration with a reliable payment gateway like Stripe Cloud Services: AWS or Azure for scalable hosting and storage Real-time Communication: WebSockets for instant messaging and notifications Remember, while this is a comprehensive idea, the specific features and technologies you choose will depend on the target audience, budget, and your team's expertise.
-Always conduct thorough market research and engage potential users to refine your idea and create a web app that truly addresses their needs in the agriculture sector.